 Not sure how to find vegan friends?
 Here’s how to meet new plant-based pals

 If you’re new to veganism, having like-minded people around you who share the same values is important.
-Many new vegans don’t have a strong support network in place to ask questions, voice opinions and concerns without being labelled ‘preachy’ and to try vegan menus in their local area.
+Many new vegans don’t have a strong support network in place to ask questions, voice opinions and concerns without being labelled ‘preachy’ or try vegan menus in their local area.

 But don’t worry – there are plenty of ways you can meet other vegans and make new friends for life.
 Keep reading for our top tips on how to find vegan friends and expand your social circle.

 If you want to meet more vegans, then joining a local vegan social group is the way forward.
 There you can meet kindred spirits who share the same values.

 You’ll get a sense of belonging and enjoy the help and support that only other vegans can give.
 Social events vary from group to group, so it may take some trial and error to find the right one for you.
 Keep an open mind and be willing to try new things!